Layered Chicken Enchilada Casserole + Video

-Chicken Enchilada Casserole has all the delicious taste you love from your favorite enchiladas, without all of the work.
-These easy chicken enchiladas are stacked rather than rolled.
+Layered Chicken Enchilada Casserole has all the delicious taste you love from your favorite enchiladas, without all of the work!
+This easy chicken Mexican casserole is stacked rather than rolled.
 And, best of all, you can have dinner on the table in about 30 minutes.

-You won’t believe how simple it is to make.
-And, you can have it ready to serve in only 20 minutes.
-It makes enough for two 16 ounce cans that you’d buy at the store.
-So, it’s easy to make extra.
+You won’t believe how simple it is to make, and you can have it ready to serve in only 20 minutes!

 - Red enchilada sauce – I have a homemade red enchilada sauce recipe that’s a cinch to make, but feel free to use store bought sauce.